 Email marketing was one of the earliest forms of online marketing and persists to this day.
 Unfortunately, recent surveys indicate that less than 10% of email marketers are convinced that their use of images to drive engagement is working as well as it should.
 This is why a lot of marketers have been pushed towards the wondrous realm of social media where finding and targeting customers is easier than ever.
 By merging social media with email, a lot of marketers are seeing significantly better results.

 Most of these integrations are in their simplest form- more than 3/4ths of it is just via social buttons, and less than 15% using social images.
 Brands have gotten around to using Instagram as a daily driver but only use images from Instagram in only 3% of cases.
-Here are some reasons why you should be tapping Instagram’s rich content for your email campaigns.
+Here are some reasons why you should be tapping Instagram’s rich content and Followers Gallery for your email campaigns.

 More Images than Anywhere Else